pack98/pack98.github.io/index.md

 Class B uniform is a Scouting t-shirt of many different designs available from the Scout Shop or one of our Pack 98 t-shirts.

 We encourage Scouts to wear a uniform because it makes Scouts feel like they are part of something bigger than themselves.
-However, **a Cub Scout uniform isn't required to participate in Cub Scout activity**, because we know there are many good reasons why a Scout may not have one.
+However, **a Cub Scout uniform isn't required to participate in any Cub Scout activity**, because we know there are many good reasons why a Scout may not have one.

 ## Do I need to buy a complete Class A uniform?
 **No uniform is required for any Cub Scout activity**.
 Most families do not buy a complete uniform.
 (For example, my son is too hard on the Scout uniform pants and shorts and they fit him poorly.)